matthewngc/MatthewNg_T2A2/README.md

 ---

 For most individuals who enjoy playing videogames, a common issue is being able to track the progress of the games they have played, particularly for those who prefer to switch between multiple games, or have commitments that make it difficult to finish a game.
 This leads to an excessive backlog of unfinished games, and most people may choose to give up on completing an unfinished game as they have forgotten about it, or losing interest due to a game's difficulty or a lack of an active community.
-This API webserver aims to not only provide a quality-of-life benefit to users, but also create a collaborative environment for gaming communities.
+This API webserver aims to not only provide a quality-of-life benefit to users to improve and enhance their gaming experience, but also create a collaborative environment for gaming communities to share their gaming experiences and history.

 ## Why this database system was chosen, and its drawbacks (R3)